Environmental Impact Assessment for marine activities

 Projects listed within Schedule A2 will only require an EIA if Marine Licensing concludes that the project in question is likely to have significant effects on the environment due to factors such as its size, nature or location.

-Where potential applicants are unsure whether a project requires EIA, a screening opinion should be requested from Marine Licensing.
+Where potential applicants are unsure whether a project requires EIA, a screening opinion opinion should be requested from marine licensing.

 What information should be included in an ES?

 The Marine Works (EIA) Regulations 2007 (as amended) set out the minimum information to be included in the ES.
 This is set out in Schedule 3 of the Regulations and is summarised below.

 A description of the project and of the regulated activity, including details of the following matters: